OpenNebula/addon-eywa/README.md

 ## Configuration

+* (Note) This section is a detailed description of the install.sh script.
 * You must correctly enter "environmental information".
 * EYWA is dependent on the mechanism of the Hook and Contextualization of OpenNebula.